-1. Policies of the Board of Trustees 1

-Policies of the Board of Trustees Library Criteria for Promotion and Continuing Appointment 0

-Appointment 1.2 Mandatory Review for Continuing Appointment 2 4

-1.3 New Appointments 5

-1.5 New Appointments 3

-2. Department Evaluation and Recommendation

-2.1 Initiation of Candidacy 5

-2.2 Special Cases 6

-2.3 Announcement of Candidacy 7

-2.4 The Candidacy File 7

-2.5 Evaluation 11

-2.6 Submission to the Committee on Library Personnel Policy Appointment and Promotion

-Committee and

-Operation of the Committee 12

-3. New Appointments

-4. Evaluation by the Committee on Library Personnel PolicyAppointment Committee and Promotion

-5. Evaluation by the Provost

-6. Action by the President 15

-o.
-Action by the Freductit 10

-7. Appendices

-7.1 Sample Announcement of Initiation of a Candidacy for Promotion

-and/or Continuing Appointment: 16

-7.2 Sample Letters of Solicitation for Promotion and/or Continuing 10

-Appointment 17

-7.3 Sample Bibliography 19

-7.4 Suggested Order of Material in File 20

-7.5 Effectiveness as a Librarian: Major Library Functions 22

-7.6 Examples of Scholarly Ability 25

-7.7 Guidelines for Application of Criteria for Promotion to

-Specific Ranks 26

-7.8 Guidelines for Application of Criteria for Continuing Appointment
+Page Comment [JCA2]: Page numbers will need to be corrected when editing is finished.
+1. Policies of the Board of Trustees 1 Comment [JCA3]: This, and other section titles should be "hot", providing links to same section of 1.1 Library Criteria for Promotion and Continuing text.
+2 Appointment 1.2 Mandatory Review for Continuing Appointment 4 5 1.3 New Appointments 2.
+Department Evaluation and Recommendation Comment [JCA4]: Substitute "University Libraries' Evaluation and Recommendation" OR 2.1 Initiation of Candidacy 5 simply "Evaluation and Recommendation"?
+2.2 Special Cases 6 2.3 Announcement of Candidacy 7 7 2.4 The Candidacy File 2.5 Evaluation 11 2.6 Submission to the Committee on Library Personnel Policy University Senate's Library Comment [JCA5]: I suggest referring to the "Library Promotion and Tenure Committee".with the Promotion and Tenure Committee and Operation of the Committee prefix "University Senate's" here and in the first 12 appearance ine body of the text (Section 2.1), but elsewhere simply as "Library Promotion and Tenure 3.
+New Appointments Committee."
+(There is no other committee with this 4.
+Evaluation by the Committee on Library Personnel Policy University Senate's Library name on campus, and the original document did not refer to the old "Committee on Library Policies and Promotion and Procedures" as "the University Senates's Committee Tenure Committee 14 on Library Policies and Procedures".
+(But I went ahead and made the change to the longer form 5.
+Evaluation by the Provost 16 throughout,, since seemed to be the committee's 6.
+Action by the President 15 decision today.)
+7. Appendices 7.1 Sample Announcement of Initiation of a Candidacy for Promotion and/or Continuing Appointment: 16 7.2 Sample Letters of Solicitation for Promotion and/or Continuing Appointment 17 7.3 Sample Bibliography 19 7.4 Suggested Order of Material in File 20 7.5 Effectiveness as a Librarian: Major Library Functions 22 7.6 Examples of Scholarly Ability 25 7.7 Guidelines for Application of Criteria for Promotion to Specific Ranks 26 7.8 Guidelines for Application of Criteria for Continuing Appointment 27